dkatona/commit-hook-app/README.md

   OAuth token, you can use [jira_get_oauth_token.py](./test/jira_get_oauth_token.py) script.
   * **RepositoryMapping** - mapping of repository names to JIRA components, this setting will be used to set Component field
+  * **BranchRegex** - array of regular expressions for matching the branch name, commit is processed only for branches that match at least one regex from the array
   * **Authentication.token** - each HTTP request requires a token as a query parameter which needs to match this setting